 The legislation can be found below, and you can follow the links for more information.

 Exempt development is development that has minimal environmental impact on neighbouring amenity where, subject to satisfying pre-determined standards, there is no need for any planning or construction approval.

 Complying development is development that complies with development standards for a particular type of development.
-Planning and construction approval can be obtained with the lodgement of a complying development certificate application with Council or an accredited certifier.
+Planning and construction approval can be obtained with the lodgement of a complying development certificate application with Council or a Private Certifier.

-If, because of the nature of your work or development it falls outside the pre-determined standards of exempt or complying development then you will be required to lodge a development application with us.
+If, because of the nature of your work or development it falls outside the pre-determined standards of exempt or complying development then you will be required to lodge a development application with Council.